What God

 Lesson:

-to remember critical facts about “in spirit and in
+some critical facts to reflect on about “in spirit

 - God is Spirit